JonathanCamberos/racket-x86-compiler/README.md

 in the Iniquity version without any issues.

 3.0 Conclusion
-Overall, like many of the Cmsc430 compiler projects the Let-Values and Values functionality seemed daunting to add to my program.
+Overall, like many of the starter compiler projects the Let-Values and Values functionality seemed daunting to add to my program.
 However, as I chose to write out this report at the same time as I implemented the project, it pushed me to plan out my steps and essentially narrate my approach to problems.
 Having to explain my strategies towards tackling the issue of implementing Values, for